Regulatory actions for April 23, 2025

 April 23, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Avava, Epi-Minder, Pixee, Roche.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Ascentage, Brainchild, Neuronos, OS.

 Briefs